 And LDN is available now.
 As of this past week, we know that the NIAID has received detailed information about LDN and about its enormous potential as therapy against the coronavirus.
-We need to make as many other governmental leaders as possible aware of what an important protection against COVID-19 LDN can be.
+We need to make as many people as possible aware of what an important protection against COVID-19 LDN can be.

 LDN has the potential to save countless lives in the U.S. and around the world.
-Please help by personally sending pertinent information about low dose naltrexone to Washington, D.C. or to your state government:
+Please help spread the word.

 Excellent Book on LDN Published — December 2018

 “The Power of Honest Medicine: LDN, an Inexpensive Alternative to the Costly, Toxic Medications Doctors Prescribe for Autoimmune and Other Diseases” by Julia Schopick (with Don Schwartz) is available both in print and as an ebook.